TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

    }

-In above example a new variable `variableA` with value `valueB` is added, this can be used within Conditions:
+In above example a new variable `variableA` with value `valueB` is added, this can be used within conditions:

 .. code-block:: typoscript